Sponsor: Office of Academic Affairs

 Relevant Provost, Vice President or Designee – The office responsible for the service area.

 A grievance differs from an appeal of an academic decision, as it deals with service issues and not the actual outcomes of course work.
-A student may file a grievance in the cases of an unresolved difference or dispute between themselves and the college (office or individual) related to services rendered or non-academic decisions.
-The policy covers matters outside the scope of other policies of the college.
+A student may file a grievance in the cases of an unresolved difference or dispute between themselves and the university (office or individual) related to services rendered or non-academic decisions.
+The policy covers matters outside the scope of other policies of the university.

 Complaints about sexual harassment and discrimination based upon protected class are addressed via the Discrimination Complaint Procedure; complaints about services related to disabilities are addressed through Rights of Students With Disabilities Policy, complaints about student behavior are addressed through the Student Conduct Policy and Procedures and student academic appeals including grading are addressed through Student Academic Appeals Policy and Procedures.